Fundamental limitations for quantum and nano thermodynamics

+Now, the state with $\frac{\id}{K}$ tensored out does not actually differ much from the state $\eqref{eq:eta_form}$, as we anyway will take the system $R_2^E$ to be large.
+Thus the output state coming from a mixture of unitaries performed on the state with and without $\frac{\id}{K}$ being tensored out have the same effect on the final form of the state of the system $S$.
+This ends the proof of theorem.

-In this way obtain the following theorem which will be the basis for our further results. \begin{theorem} Consider two states $\rhos$ and $\sigma_S$ diagonal in energy eigenbasis, on a system with Hamiltonian $H_S$.
-The transition $(\rhos,H_S) \ot (\sigma_S,H_S)$ by means of thermal operations is possible if and only if the state \be \oplus_{E_S}\etaE\ot P_{E_S} \rhos P_{E_S} \ee majorizes \be \oplus_{E_S}\etaE\ot \sigma_{E_S} \ee for $E$ large enough.
-Moreover, if the above majorization relation holds for two states $\rhos$ and $\sigma_S$ not necessarily diagonal in energy eigenbasis, then there exists $\sigma_S'$ such that for all $E_S$ $P_{E_S}\sigma_S P_{E_S}=P_{E_S}\sigma_S' P_{E_S}$, and the transition $(\rho_S,H_S) \to (\sigma_S',H_S)$ is possible. \end{theorem} Note that in the proof we have used the assumptions (i-iii) about the heat bath but not (iv).
-The latter will be used when we will need to get rid of the heat bath in the majorization expressions.
+Note that in the proof we have used the assumptions (i-iii) about the heat bath but not (iv).
+The latter will be used when we will need to get rid of the heat bath in the majorization expressions in the next section.

 Finally, it is intuitively obvious, that if we add to a heat bath a small system in a Gibbs state, this is again a larger heat bath, i.e. it still satisfies our assumptions.
 Indeed, consider a heat bath $R$ which satisfies assumptions (i-iv), and another system $S'$, and consider the total Hamiltonian being a sum of Hamiltonians $H_R$ +$H_{S'}$.
-The tensor product of two Gibbs states is a Gibbs state of a total system.
-Since the original heat bath is large, and our system is small, then the conditions \ref{item:peaked}, \ref{item:g_exp} and \ref{item:matching} are obviously satisfied.
-Then, writing \be g^{RS'}(E) =\sum_{E_{S'}} g^R(E-E_{S'}) g^{S'}(E_{S'}) \ee and using the property \ref{item:g-property} of $g^R$ one gets \be g^{RS'}(E)\approx g^R(E) Z_{S'} \ee where $Z_{S'}$ is the partition function for $S'$.
-This implies, in particular, that $g^{RS'}$ also satisfies the condition \ref{item:g-property}.
+The tensor product of two Gibbs states is a Gibbs state of the total system.
+Since the original heat bath is large, and our system is small, then the conditions (\ref{item:peaked}), (\ref{item:g_exp}) and (\ref{item:matching}) are obviously satisfied.
+Then, writing \be g^{RS'}(E) =\sum_{E_{S'}} g^R(E-E_{S'}) g^{S'}(E_{S'}) \ee and using the property (\ref{item:g-property}) of $g^R$ one gets \be g^{RS'}(E)\approx g^R(E) Z_{S'} \ee where $Z_{S'}$ is the partition function for $S'$.
+This implies, in particular, that $g^{RS'}$ also satisfies the condition (\ref{item:g-property}).

 This proves the following intuitively obvious lemma: \begin{lemma} Transition between $\rho_S\ot \tau_{S'}\to \sigma_S\ot \tau_{S'}$ is possible if and only if transition $\rho_S\to \sigma_S$ is possible. \end{lemma}